Anthonyshakurangelos/web-refactor/README.md

 # web-refactor
-# condensed css and cleaned html.
+condensed css and cleaned up the html.